-Claisen Condensation Mechanism
+Mechanism of Claisen Condensation

 The strong base removes an alpha proton.
 This results in the generation of the enolate ion.
 This enolate anion is relatively stable due to the delocalization of the negative charge (electrons).
 Given below is the reaction which leads to the formation of the enolate anion.

 The carbonyl carbon belonging to the second ester reactant is now the target of a nucleophilic attack from the enolate anion.
 This leads to the elimination of the alkoxy group and the regeneration of the conjugate base of the alcohol.
 This alkoxide ion removes the doubly alpha proton which is formed, giving rise to a new enolate anion which is now resonance stabilized.
-The formation of this new enolate ion is illustrated below:
+The formation of this new enolate ion is illustrated below.

-Now, an aqueous acid (phosphoric acid or sulfuric acid, for example) is added to neutralize the negative charge on the enolate anion as well as any base which is still present.
+Now, an aqueous acid (phosphoric acid or sulphuric acid, for example) is added to neutralize the negative charge on the enolate anion as well as any base which is still present.
 This leads to the formation of a beta-diketone or a beta-keto ester, which is immediately isolated.
 The leaving group is removed.
 The final step of the Claisen condensation mechanism can be illustrated as follows:

-Thus the ester (or carbonyl compound and ester) reactants are converted into beta-keto esters or beta-diketones.
+Thus, the ester (or carbonyl compound and ester) reactants are converted into beta-keto esters or beta-diketones.
 The Claisen condensation reaction has been modified into several variations, which are discussed in the next subsection.